METAPOETICS IV/VI

 assesses the doggerel invasion situation,

-recalls how to organize a deportation.
+and recalls how to arrange a deportation.

 With well-concealed scorn I regard

-the jerks who assert they are my works
+the jerks who assert they're my works

 They're pathetic opuscular fools

-so without one smidgeon of shame
+and so without a smidgeon of shame

 I loudly faux-proudly exclaim—

-"What marvelous poetical
+What marvelous poetical

 compositions I've begotten!

-Your poor papa's fading memory
+Your doddery papa's fading memory

-is nothing he can brag about.
+is nothing for him to brag about.

-You kids are absolutely amazing.
+You kids are frankly amazing.

 Do you hanker to become web stars

-blazing across the blue cyber sky?"
+blazing across a glittering cyber sky?

-"May I bring you to a lit biz honcho
+May I bring you to a lit biz

-I happen to know who will surely
+honcho I happen to know who will

-agree you are splendiferous?"
+agree you are splendiferous!

-"Yes, you may bring us!"
+Indeed, to him you may bring us!

-"He is a mighty media mogul who can
+He's a mighty media mogul who can

 catapult you into the cultural pantheon

-by publishing you on his artsy website.
+by posting you on his artsy website.

-"Yes, take us to him and at warp speed,
+Yes, zap us to him at warp speed,

-we ache to attain great acclaim."
+we ache to attain great acclaim.

-I am their shepherd
+I am their shepherd,

-and they are my meat.
+they're my meat.

-Ars Gratia Artis Review will certainly
+The Ars Gratia Artis Review will surely

-accept them, it is run by a greedhead
+accept them, it's owned by a greedhead

-whose definition of value is moolah.
+whose sole definition of value is moolah.

-Payola $hinola.
+Payola shinola.

 _💸

-I guess I'll be spending the
+I guess I will spend the

-weekend at my side hustle as
+weekend at my side hustle,

-a part-time rideshare driver.
+part-time ride-share driver.

-We hop into a battered junker
+We hop into a beat-up junker too

 perfect for archrival Unter.